ShigekiKarita/espnet/egs/just/asr1/README.md

 cd espnet/tools
 make -j6 -f conda.mk PYTHON_VERSION=3.6
 ```
 It takes very long time in kaldi build (around 15min).
-And sometimes give error but you can manually install them. do not give up.
+Make tries to install everything for ESPnet but we only need virtualenv, chainer and kaldi here.
+You can manually install them by looking inside Makefile and conda.mk. do not give up.
 Once you finished installing ESPnet, you can test a small free dataset AN4.

 ``` console
 $ cd egs/an4/asr1